Seabeck, Washington: Geography

 Seabeck is in western Kitsap County, along the southeastern shore of Hood Canal.
 It is 15 mi northwest of Bremerton.
 The village of Seabeck is in the center of the Seabeck CDP, which extends east to Big Beef Creek and west to Stavis Bay.
 Scenic Beach State Park is in the western part of the CDP.
+Lake William Symington is directly south, a few kilometers away from the southern boundaries of the city.

 According to the U.S. Census Bureau, the Seabeck CDP has a total area of 11.0 sqkm, of which 8.6 sqkm are land and 2.4 sqkm, or 21.85%, are water.

 Notable places

 Seabeck Conference Center

 In the early 1900s, Laurence Colman and Arn Allen of Seattle formed a partnership to build a facility for YMCA and YWCA groups to hold summer conferences.
 In 1914, Lawrence Coleman and his brother George purchased much of the original Seabeck site.
 In 1936, Laurence Colman's son, Ken Colman, incorporated the conference grounds as a private, nonprofit corporation.
 He deeded to the corporation the 90 acre that now make up Seabeck Conference Center.
 The center is available for events during the year.
 For over thirty years, the Seattle Lighthouse for the Blind has held its annual retreat there, hosting deaf-blind visitors from across the nation and world.